 In his 2014-2019 Policy Declaration, the Belgian Minister for Development Cooperation committed himself to supporting SRH/FP.
 SRH/FP is also a priority in operational policy documents on health and on gender in development.

 Belgium has been a frontrunner for SheDecides, the international initiative that was launched early 2017 and seeks to promote women’s rights and SRH/FP worldwide.
-Belgium hosted the pledging conference in March 2017 and as part of Belgium’s contributions to SheDecides, the government decided to increase Belgium’s core support for UNFPA, increase its support for UNFPA country programmes and started supporting the RH Supplies Programme.
-Concretely Belgium is to spend €36 million in core contributions to UNFPA between 2017-2020.
-In its partner countries with a high unmet need for FP, Belgium increased its support to UNFPA to implement SRH/FP programmes.
-In response to the reintroduction of the Mexico City Policy – better known as Global Gag Rule – Belgium has also started to support IPPF member associations in the South who stand to suffer funding shortfalls in the provision of SRH/PF services.
+Belgium hosted the pledging conference in March 2017 and as part of the country’s contributions to SheDecides, the government decided to spend €36 million in core funding to UNFPA between 2017-2020.
+In its partner countries with a high unmet need for FP, Belgium increased its support to UNFPA to implement SRH/FP programmes and is now including a ‘SheDecides’-programme promoting SRH/FP and gender equality into every new bilateral cooperation agreement.
+Belgium also started funding UNFPA’s Supplies Programme and IPPF Member Associations suffering from the Mexico City Policy.

 Belgium’s ODA is decided upon by the parliament through a system of parliamentary budget cycles.
-As such Belgium does not traditionally make pledges to global initiatives but rather supports SRH/FP politically and through its multilateral and bilateral cooperation.
+As such, Belgium traditionally supports SRH/FP politically and mainly through its multilateral and bilateral cooperation.

-Belgium prefers providing core funding to multilateral SRHR and health organizations over earmarked funding.
-Belgium supports several multilateral organizations with specific attention for SRH/FP, such as UNFPA, the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFTAM), the WHO and the World Bank.
-Flanders is supporting the Reproductive Health and Research Department of the WHO.
+Belgium prefers providing core funding to multilateral SRH/FP and health organizations over earmarked funding, in order to respect agencies’ decision-making.
+Belgium supports several multilateral organizations with specific attention for SRH/FP, such as UNFPA, the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFTAM), UNAIDS, the WHO and the World Bank.
+Flanders is supporting the Reproductive Health and Research Department of the WHO as well as UNAIDS.

 Back to top

-Belgium has been a key supporter of SRH/FP, and employing strong language and making commitments around SRH/FP in UN processes, being one of the founders of She Decides.
-Belgium’s leading role in the promotion of SRHR is supported by a vocal All Party Parliamentary Group (APPG) on SRH/FP and gender equality, the ‘Parliamentarians for the 2030 Agenda’.
+Belgium has been a key supporter of SRH/FP internationally.
+In addition to making commitments around SRH/FP, the country champions the employment of progressive language in UN processes.
+Belgium’s leading role in the promotion of SRHR is supported by a vocal All-Party Parliamentary Group (APPG) on SRH/FP and gender equality, the ‘Parliamentarians for the 2030 Agenda’.

 - In English: